 Preserves, jellies and cobblers are the typical southern recipes for blackberries, but in South Louisiana, blackberry sweet dough pie is the ultimate prize.
 Acadiana’s culinary culture of Cajun cooking has a sweet dough heritage.
 Throughout the South Louisiana countryside, you can’t check out at a country store counter without being tempted by the allure of sweet dough pies.

-Hubig’s pies from New Orleans are sold everywhere, as are the ginger cakes from LeJeune’s Bakery in Jeanerette.
+Before a devastating fire, Hubig’s pies from New Orleans were sold everywhere, and hopefully they will be back in stores in 2020.
+And who in Acadiana didn’t grow up eating the classic ginger cakes from LeJeune’s Bakery in Jeanerette.
 These commercial pie makers have been baking for over 100 years, and smaller artisan bakers have carried on the sweet dough tradition.
 It is a time-honored art that is as alive today as ever.
 My local produce market makes a variety of individual tarts with blackberry my favorite, but it seems the largest selling pies are fig, coconut, and sweet potato.

 Mo Mo Eve, my wife’s grandmother, God rest her soul, was renowned for her sweet dough–the best in Jeff Davis Parish, they say.
 Rox says her secret was flaky dough and a light hand with the sugar.
 Here is a simple Cajun recipe for Blackberry Sweet Dough Pie that I think will do her proud.